hansonmcoombs/activitywatch_manual-tag/README.rst

-    sudo apt install libxcb-cursor0B # for pyqtgraph sudo apt install mpg123  # used to play sound sudo apt install libgirepository1.0-dev gcc libcairo2-dev pkg-config python3-dev gir1.2-gtk-4.0 # for pygobject / pystray
+    sudo apt install libxcb-cursor0B # for pyqtgraph sudo apt install mpg123  # used to play sound

+    # todo do I need these now that I'm not using pystray
+    sudo apt install libgirepository1.0-dev gcc libcairo2-dev pkg-config python3-dev gir1.2-gtk-4.0 # for pygobject / pystray

 Install Activity Watch Manual Tag and Notification